vectara/vectara-answer/README.md

 # Hide or show source filters.
 enable_source_filters: True

+# whether the "all source" button should be enabled or not (default true)
+all_sources: True

 # A comma-separated list of the sources on which users can filter.
 sources: "BBC,NPR,FOX,CNBC,CNN"
 ```